Why Bid On and Buy Wine and Spirits from Iron Gate Auctions?

 Q: If I live in another country or province, will you ship to me?

-A: Iron Gate Auctions does not ship but has contracted the responsibility of that to a separate shipping company who will contact you immediately following the auction to ship at your direction.
+A: Iron Gate Auctions does not ship but has contracted the responsibility of that to a separate shipping company.
+You will be advised of the simple steps to have them ship at your direction immediately following each auction.
 It is your responsibility to know of any restrictions, taxes or duties that might be applicable in your country, state or province and manage those directly.
 Iron Gate Auctions Inc. is an Alberta corporation, licensed in Alberta, and we transfer title of wine you purchase, to you, in Alberta.
 Please know your local restrictions prior to bidding.

 Q: How much does it cost to ship my wine to me?

-A: Shipping is only $20 a case to your door for orders over $1000 to the greater Toronto, Vancouver, Montreal and Calgary locations.
+A: (Commercial auctions only, not available for charity auctions), shipping is only $20 per order to your door to the cities of Toronto, Vancouver, Montreal and Calgary.
 Please note: you will be contacted and billed by Calgary Shipping directly as Iron Gate Auctions does not ship.

 Q: Why don’t all the bids close at the same time instead of over 2 hours?